 Fig. 6 | Structural characterization of U2AF2. a, Structural flexibility of U2AF2 is given by translational (left) and rotational (right) movement of the two domains.
-Representative structures are taken from the ensemble determined using NMR and SAXS measurements29. b, Degeneracy of structural states in FRET measurements.
-The position of the two domains of U2AF2 is illustrated by the COM of the C_a atoms in RRM2 (residues 260-329, colored) with respect to RRM1 (residues 150-227, black) for the 200 structures of the conformational ensemble29.
+Representative structures are taken from the ensemble determined using NMR and SAXS measurements? b, D, Degeneracy of structural states in FRET measurements.
+The position of the two domains of U2AF2 is illustrated by the COM of the C_α atoms in RRM2 (residues 260-329, colored) with respect to RRM1 (residues 150-227, black) for the 200 structures of the conformational ensemble?
 The COM of RRM2 is color-coded according to the FRET efficiency determined using AV3 calculations. c, A schematic of the kinetic model used for the global dynamic PDA of U2AF2 (Supplementary Note 17). d, Distance distributions obtained from a donor fluorescence decay analysis by a model-free MEM approach (Supplementary Note 15).
-The distance distribution.
-The expected interdye distances for the compact apo and open holo states are shown as red and blue dashed lines (PDB 2YHO) and 2YH1).
-Shaded areas indicate the distance broadening due to the flexible dye linkers of 6 Å. The distribution in the donor-acceptor distance $R{\rm DA}$ for different dye pairs is shown. e, Filtered-FCS reveals conformational dynamics in the U2AF2 apo ensemble on two timescales, $t{R,1} = 9 \pm 3$ and $t{R,2} = 300 \pm 90$ μs, average and standard deviation (n = 3, results from laboratory 1 are shown).
+The distance distribution from the NMR-SAXS ensemble (light blue) was used as the prior distribution.
+The expected interdye distances for the compact apo and open holo states are shown as red and blue dashed lines (PDB 2YH0 and 2YH1).
+Shaded areas indicate the distance broadening due to the flexible dye linkers of 6 Å. The distribution in the donor-acceptor distance $R{\rm DA}$ for different dye pairs is shown. ${\bf e}$, Filtered-FCS reveals conformational dynamics in the U2AF2 apo ensemble on two timescales, $t{R,1}=9\pm3$ and $t{R,2}=300\pm90$ μs, average and standard deviation (n=3, results from laboratory 1 are shown).
 The two species were defined at the lower and upper edge of the FRET efficiency histogram shown in Fig. 2b, top panel (see Methods and Supplementary Note 16 for details).
 The species autocorrelation functions (SACFs) and one of the two species cross-correlation functions (SCCFs) are shown.
-The weighted residuals are shown above. f, The PDA analysis was conducted globally over both apo (top) and holo (bottom) measurements using time windows of 0.5, 1.0, 1.5 and 2.0 ms (the 1.0 ms time window histograms are shown).
+The weighted residuals are shown above. ${\bf f}$, The PDA analysis was conducted globally over both apo (top) and holo (bottom) measurements using time windows of 0.5, 1.0, 1.5 and 2.0 ms (the 1.0 ms time window histograms are shown).
 A relaxation time of roughly 10 ms for the dynamics between the detached ensemble and compact apo state with a small amplitude was determined (orange curve) (Supplementary Fig. 16 and Supplementary Note 17).

-over all dye pairs (Pearson's r - 0.73), with a stronger correlation when each dye pair is investigated individually (Fig. 5f).
+over all dye pairs (Pearson's r = 0.73), with a stronger correlation when each dye pair is investigated individually (Fig. 5f).
 As conformational dynamics should be label independent, dye sticking is likely responsible for the observed ds values.
 The x intercept of the linear fit is between 0.1 and 0.2, suggesting a dye-dependent anisotropy threshold needs to be considered.
-When applying the criteria $\langle r{c,w} \rangle < 0.25$ to MalE-1 (Supplementary Fig. 12b), only the dye pair Atto532-Atto643 should be used for distance determination, which also showed a markedly reduced ds (Supplementary Fig. 12c).
+When applying the criteria $\langle r{c,\infty} \rangle < 0.25$ to MalE-1 (Supplementary Fig. 12b), only the dye pair Atto532-Atto643 should be used for distance determination, which also showed a markedly reduced ds (Supplementary Fig. 12c).
 Lifetime analysis of MalE-1 donor-only molecules showed donor quenching only at position 352, which confirms that labeling at this position is problematic (Supplementary Fig. 12c, Supplementary Note 10 and Supplementary Table 5).